-A. Nonmonotonic Mapping Functions
+A. The Non-monotonic Mapping Functions

-The nonmonotonicity and in particular the sign-change in the MFs of Method 3 (Fig. 5 bottom row) are surprising results that were not reported in previous studies.
-Since this behavior was not observed in Methods 1 and 2, it can be concluded that this phenomena is due to the interband dependencies that are taken into account only in Method 3.
-An explanation for this behavior is illustrated in Fig. 8.
-For demonstration purposes, we assume a two-valued signal $\mathbf{x} \in \mathbb{R}^2$.
-A signal \mathbf{x} is represented in a unitary transform domain whose bases are the (u, v)axes.
-Thus, the signal is denoted by a point in the (u, v) plane (see figure).
-In analogy to the wavelet transform, we assume a signal prior of sparse characteristic in the transform coefficients.
-Therefore, non-noisy signals are expected to be located within the shaded area extending along the main axes.
-In this illustration, the true signal x is located on the u-axis and marked by a white dot.
-Due to additive noise the acquired signal y is measured outside the shaded area denoted by the black dot.
-Denoising the measured signal using classical shrinkage operations in the (u, v) domain (using, e.g., the hard thresholding MFs) results in a new signal whose u-component is shrunk to zero and the v-component is left untouched (due to its large value).
-This, indeed, produces the desired solution.
+The non-monotonicity and in particular the sign-change in the MFs of Method 3 (Figure 3 bottom row) are surprising results that were not reported in previous studies.
+Since this behavior was not observed in Methods 1 and 2, it can be concluded that this phenomena is due to the inter-band dependencies that are taken into account only in Method 3.
+An explanation for this behavior is illustrated in Figure 6.
+For demonstration purposes we assume a two-valued signal $\mathbf{x} \in \Re^2$.
+A signal \mathbf{x} is represented in a unitary transform domain whose bases are the (u, v) axes.
+Thus, the signal is denoted by a point in the (u, v) plane (see Figure).
+In analogy to the wavelet transform we assume a signal prior of sparse characteristic in the transform coefficients.
+Therefore, a non-noisy signals are expected to be located within the shaded area extending along the main axes.
+In this illustration, the true signal \mathbf{x} is located on the u-axis and marked by a white dot.
+Due to additive noise the acquired signal \mathbf{y} is measured outside the shaded area denoted by the black dot.
+Denoising the measured signal using classical shrinkage operations in the (u, v) domain (using e.g. the hard thresholding MFs) results in a new signal whose u-component is shrunk to zero and the v-component is left untouched (due to its large value).
+This indeed produces the desired solution.
 Consider now the case where the unitary transform is extended to form a shift-invariant system forming an over-complete transform.
 An additional unitary transform is appended whose basis vectors are composed of spatially shifted versions of the original transform basis.
-This additional transform can be viewed in our 2-D example by the (u', v') basis which is obtained by an axes rotation about the origin (due to its unitarity).
-Applying classical
+This additional transform can be viewed in our 2D example by the (u', v') basis which is obtained by an axes rotation about the origin (due to its unitarity).
+Applying classical shrinkage operations to the new transform coefficients provides a signal correction which can handle corrupted signals proximal to the new axes as well (shift invariance).
+However, this advantage comes with a drawback: Since the two transforms interfere with each other, in some cases the new estimation is inferior to that obtained with a single unitary transform.
+In our example, denoising the measured signal in the (u, v) transform produces the white dot, while denoising in the (u', v') transform does not affect the signal (since both coefficients are large enough).
+Thus, the estimation using the over-complete transform, will result in a signal which is the arithmetic mean of the white and black dots 2.
+This estimation is inferior to the previous estimation given by the original unitary transform.
+The sign change in the MFs as obtained by our numerical optimization solves this problem; The MFs of the (u, v) transform now modify the u-coefficient by negating its value (gray dot).

-Fig. 7.
-Some examples of denoised images.
-The images in the top row were contaminated with white noise with a s.t.d. of 20 gray levels.
+Fig. 5.
+Some examples of de-noised images.
+The images in the top row were contaminated with white noise with a s.t.d. of 20 gray-levels.
 The reconstructed images are shown on the bottom row.